 The recipe below uses carrots, which I love to serve with pork.
 However, there are lots of options that will work.
 Try sweet potatoes, parsnips, potato wedges or cubes, pumpkin, green beans or broccoli.

-The trick is not to overload the air fryer, and make sure you pat the vegetables dry before placing in the air fryer so that they don’t create too much moisure during cooking and prevent the pork from browning.
+The trick is not to overload the air fryer, and make sure you pat the vegetables dry before placing them in the air fryer so that they don’t create too much moisture during cooking and prevent the pork from browning.

-How to cook pork tenderloin in an air fryer
+How to cook pork tenderloin in the air fryer

 This recipe is very simple to make, there are just a few simple steps to getting it just right:

-- Prepare the ingredients.
-Brush the pork tenderloin with oil and season with salt and pepper.
-If you want to cook veggies with the pork tenderloin, wash and pat them dry, drizzle with oil, and sprinkle with a little salt.
+2. Prepare the ingredients.
+Brush the pork tenderloin with oil and season with salt, pepper and any other seasonings you wish to use.
+If you want to cook veggies with the pork tenderloin, wash and pat them dry, and cut them into 1-inch pieces.
+Drizzle with oil, and sprinkle with a little salt.

-- Air fry pork tenderloin.
-Place veggies and pork tenderloin in the air fryer then air fry for 10 minutes at 400°F / 200°C.
+3. Air fry pork tenderloin.
+Place veggies and pork tenderloin in the air fryer, and cook for 20 minutes at 400°F / 200°C.

-- Rest the pork, finish the veggies.
-Remove the pork from the air fryer, cover loosely with foil, and wllow to rest for 5 minutes.
+6. Rest the pork, and finish the veggies.
+Remove the pork from the air fryer, cover loosely with foil, and allow to rest for 5 minutes.
 Air fry the veggies for a few extra minutes while the pork rests if needed.

 How long to air fry pork tenderloin?